05/10/2021 by Carney Sandoe Staff | Conferences

 Crissy Cáceres, an educational leader with over 20 years of experience, is the Head of School at Brooklyn Friends School, a Quaker independent school.
-Previously, Crissy served as Assistant Head of School for Equity and Social Impact at Georgetown Day School (D.C.) and before that, Head of Lower School at Abington Friends School (PA) and Assistant Head of Lower School at Episcopal Academy (PA) where she also began her independent school teaching career.
 Crissy was a long-time member of Call to Action, an NAIS think tank devoted to social justice efforts nationwide, and she has been a faculty member for 14 years at the NAIS Diversity Leadership Institute as well as part of the faculty at the NAIS School Leadership Institute.
 She has served as a Middle States Accreditation Commissioner, co-chaired the NAIS People of Color Conference, served on various leadership associations, and has partnered with schools, boards, and organizations nationwide as consultant, presenter, and facilitator on various school leadership, social justice, and school culture and student engagement topics.

 An Engaging Schedule